 Common health and vision problems related to changing eyelids include:

-Inflammation of the eyelids caused by a problem with the oil glands near the base of the eyelids, a bacterial infection, or skin conditions.
+Inflammation of the eyelids, or blepharitis, is caused by a problem with the oil glands near the base of the eyelids, a bacterial infection, or skin conditions.
 It usually doesn't affect vision.
 However, it can make eyelids red, itchy, and swollen and leave eyes red and watery.

-Occurs when the muscles of the lower lid weaken, making the lid sag and turn outward, away from the eyeball.
+Ectropion occurs when the lower lid muscles weaken, making the lid sag and turn outward, away from the eyeball.

 This causes the upper and lower lids to no longer meet when the eye is closed.
 Eyes might tear excessively and become red and irritated.
 Cases range from mild to severe.